 l.
 The Committee shall approve in advance any proposed hiring by the Company of an employee or former employee of the Company’s independent accountants.

 a.
 Review the appointment or replacement of the Director of Internal Audit, along with reviewing the Director’s performance and compensation annually.

 b.
-Discuss with the Independent Auditor and management the Internal Audit department’s responsibilities, budget, staffing and any recommended changes in the planned scope of the internal audit.
+Discuss with the independent accountants and management the Internal Audit department’s responsibilities, budget, staffing and any recommended changes in the planned scope of the internal audit.

 c.
 The Committee shall have oversight responsibility with respect to the Company’s Internal Audit Department.
 In that connection, the Committee shall maintain regular contact with the Director of Internal Audit and meet with her/him at least once a year without the presence of management representatives.

 d.
 The Committee shall receive and review reports from the Internal Audit Department with respect to the results of audits undertaken and management’s response to recommendations from the Department.
 The Committee shall have the authority to direct the Internal Audit Department to undertake specific projects, including review of specific departments of the Company.